0 Connecticut Citizen Election Audit Coalition

 Has this been done before?

-Should I signup online, by fax, or mail?
+Should I signup online or mail?

 What are the benefits to observers?